nrt-library/nrt-library/pages/pattern_classification/support_vector_machines.md

 <a href="https://www.learnopencv.com/svm-using-scikit-learn-in-python/" target="_blank">SVM using Scikit-Learn in Python.</a>

 ### Blogs & Articles

+This blog post is a nice overview that starts with easy intuitions and walks through the hairy-looking mathematical underpinnings with nice geometric interpretations:
+* <a href="https://www.jeremyjordan.me/support-vector-machines/#:~:text=Image%20credit">Support Vector Machines.

 Here are 2 papers that employ SVMs in NLP and cognitive neuroscience settings:
 * <a href="https://www.aclweb.org/anthology/N04-1030/" target="_blank">Shallow Semantic Parsing using Support Vector Machines.</a>